Suhansanu/MAB-blog/README.md

 ## Further Information

 This blog is based on the paper, 'Hierarchical Multi-Armed Bandits for Discovering Hidden Populations',

-@misc{@inproceedings{kumar2019hierarchical,
-  title={Hierarchical multi-armed bandits for discovering hidden populations}, author={Kumar, Suhansanu and Gao, Heting and Wang, Changyu and Chang, Kevin Chen-Chuan and Sundaram, Hari},

-  year={2019}
-}}

-    @misc{kumar2019hierarchical,
+    @inproceedings{kumar2019hierarchical,
         title        = {Hierarchical multi-armed bandits for discovering hidden populations}, author       = {Kumar, Suhansanu and Gao, Heting and Wang, Changyu and Chang, Kevin Chen-Chuan and Sundaram, Hari}, booktitle    = {Proceedings of the 2019 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining},